Code Compliance – Canadian spray booth owners need to deal with more than just a little more snow in the winter.

 - Gas train components on powder ovens must have CSA labeling to comply.
 Other items may be required per municipality, such as TSSA requirements and documentation for FM approval.

 - Control panels must carry a cUL listing.

-- All lighting must be ETLc listed.
+- All lighting must be ETLc listed for code compliance.

 - Air replacement units must have a remote reset on the AMU (many manufacturers provide only an automatic reset which is typically operated through the remote control panel and not on the unit).

 - When providing a recirculating cure system (either a paint/cure, or an oven) you must provide explosion relief per NFPA-86.
 New NFPA requirements DO NOT require explosion relief when using a force-dry/variable air volume cure system.

 - Per new ordinances in Ontario, paint mix rooms must be fitted with fire dampers at intake and exhaust locations (1 hour minimum rating).